Emmyphung/emmyphung.github.io/index.md

 <div style="text-align: justify"> This project analyzes stock prices of big tech companies, Facebook - Apple - Amazon - Netflix - Google (FAANG) and sees how they progressed throughout the two recent presidential election (2012 - Barack Obama and 2017 - Donald Trump).

 Some interesting findings:

-Overall, stocks within the FAANG companies are closely correlated.
+1. Overall, stocks within the FAANG companies are closely correlated.
 Facebook stocks and Google stocks are the most correlated.
-Facebook and Google stocks were the most volatile in 2018, which was also the year when Facebook had its infamous scandal with Cambridge Analytica (the first notebook).
+2. Facebook and Google stocks were the most volatile in 2018, which was also the year when Facebook had its infamous scandal with Cambridge Analytica.
-Facebook and Netflix stocks have the highest prices throughout both election periods.
+3. Facebook and Netflix stocks have the highest prices throughout both election periods.
-Several tech stocks rocketed after Trump's elecion in 2017.
+4. Several tech stocks rocketed after Trump's elecion in 2017.
-The second notebook gives a 2-year projected growth of Facebook's stocks.</div>
+5. Facebook stock price is always increasing.
+The second notebook shows a 2-year projected growth of Facebook's stocks.</div>
 <br>
 <center><img src="https://github.com/Emmyphung/portfolio/blob/master/images/FB_stock.png"/></center>
 <br>